microsoft/azure_arc/azure_arc_data_jumpstart/docs/kubeadm_dc_vanilla_arm_template.md

 # Azure Arc Data Controller Vanilla Deployment on Kubeadm Azure VM (ARM Template)

-> [!NOTE] THIS EXAMPLE IS STILL BEING UPDATED FOR PUBLIC PREVIEW.
-PLEASE COME BACK IN A DAY OR TWO WHEN IT IS READY.

 The following README will guide you on how to deploy a "Ready to Go" environment so you can start using Azure Arc Data Services and deploy Azure data services on single-node Kubernetes cluster deployed with [Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) in az Azure Ubuntu VM, using [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview).

 By the end of this guide, you will an Ubuntu VM deployed with an Azure Arc Data Controller and a Microsoft Windows Server 2019 (Datacenter) Azure VM, installed & pre-configured with all the required tools needed to work with Azure Arc Data Services.